Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Abstract

 \section{Abstract}

 As deep networks begin to be deployed as autonomous agents, the issue of how they can communicate with each other becomes important.
-Here, we train two deep nets from scratch to perform realistic referent identification through unsupervised emergent communication.
-We show that the largely interpretable emergent protocol allows the nets to successfully communicate even about object types they did not see at training time.
-The visual representations induced as a by-product of our training regime, moreover, show comparable quality, when re-used as generic visual features, to a recent self-supervised learning model.
-Our results provide concrete evidence of the viability of (interpretable) emergent deep net communication in a more realistic scenario than previously considered, as well as establishing an intriguing link between this field and self-supervised visual learning.\footnote{Code available at \url{https://github.com/facebookresearch/EGG/tree/master/egg/zoo/emcom_as_ssl}.}
+Here, we train two deep nets from scratch to perform large-scale referent identification through unsupervised emergent communication.
+We show that the partially interpretable emergent protocol allows the nets to successfully communicate even about object classes they did not see at training time.
+The visual representations induced as a by-product of our training regime, moreover, when re-used as generic visual features, show comparable quality to a recent self-supervised learning model.
+Our results provide concrete evidence of the viability of (interpretable) emergent deep net communication in a more realistic scenario than previously considered, as well as establishing an intriguing link between this field and self-supervised visual learning. \footnote{Code: \url{https://github.com/facebookresearch/EGG/tree/master/egg/zoo/emcom_as_ssl}.}